HarshavardhanKurtkoti/Phising_Domain_Detection/README.md

 - **ETL Pipelines**: Extracting, transforming, and loading data into the system.
 - **Training Pipelines**: Training the model and testing it for accuracy.
 - **Model Deployment**: Deploying the trained model for real-time use.
+- **MongoDB**: Data storage solution for efficient access and retrieval of data during the pipeline execution.

 ## Architecture

 The project follows a modular architecture to ensure scalability and maintainability.
 The components of the architecture include:

 1. **Data Collection & Preprocessing**: We gather phishing domain data and preprocess it to ensure it's suitable for training.
+2. **ETL Pipelines**:
+   - **Data Ingestion**: Raw data is ingested from various sources, including MongoDB.
-2. **ETL Pipelines**: Data is transformed and prepared in stages for the model.
+   - **Data Transformation**: Data is cleaned, structured, and prepared for training.
+   - **Data Validation**: Ensures data integrity and correctness before training.
 3. **Training Pipeline**: Machine learning algorithms are applied to train a model for phishing detection.
 4. **Model Storage**: Models are saved to AWS S3 and Docker images are stored in AWS ECR.
 5. **CI/CD Pipeline**: GitHub Actions automate the build, testing, and deployment process.